jef-fortunahamid/Github-and-Markdown-Beginners-Guide/README.md

 And click ont the "New" green button.

-Whichever way you do it, this will pop up:
+Whichever way you do it, you will be directed to this page:
 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/f0c7114f-ea7a-4491-adcf-c9d2e4cf6d1c)

 **Fill in Repository Details**:

-Repository Name: Choose a relevant name for your project.
+***Repository Name***: Choose a relevant name for your project.
 Choosing a good repository name is crucial for making your project easily discoverable and understandable.

 ![Screenshot 2023-10-17 at 6 11 09 pm](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/35a0e97d-ef7d-479a-9248-697943aa1b05)

-**Description (Optional)**: Add a brief description for better understanding.
+***Description (Optional)***: Add a brief description for better understanding.

-Visibility: Choose between public and private visibility.
+***Visibility***: Choose between public and private visibility.

 ![Screenshot 2023-10-17 at 6 11 24 pm](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/f95908fc-42ca-4c94-89c5-44749c6dc820)

 Make sure you click on "Public", as this will be your project portfolio, it will be easily accessible for anyone, or everyone can see your projects.

-**Initialize with README**: Check the box to initialize your repository with a README file.
+***Initialize with README***: Check the box to initialize your repository with a README file.
 This step is crucial when you're setting up a new repository.

 ![Screenshot 2023-10-17 at 6 12 05 pm](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/e47836f5-05db-4c54-8755-d48ebbd17533)

-**Create Repository**: Click the green "Create repository" button to finalize the process (it's blue button on my account).
+***Create Repository***: Click the green "Create repository" button to finalize the process (it's blue button on my account).

 ### Step 2: Clone the Repository (Optional)
 You can clone the repository to your local machine if you prefer to work offline.
 This step is optional.
 If you're always online, you can skip it.
 But if you'd like to work offline, follow this step.
 Open your terminal and run: